Martinnilsen99/TDAT2004---Datakommunikasjon-med-nettverksprogrammering/Oeving3/README.md

 `npm start`

 This will run the frontend application locally on your machine.
-You can acces it by opening your browser and type in the url: http://localhost:3000/
+You can access it by opening your browser and type in the url: http://localhost:3000/

 <hr/>